 The Czech Republic is a walker’s paradise, and our enchanting journey leads you on hikes through thriving vineyards, past 13th century monasteries, and to massive stone castles that reign over the sylvan countryside.
-The medieval heritage of this vibrant nation is remarkably intact in Mikulov, a quintessential Moravian town of pale yellow Renaissance houses, and tiny Telc, with one of the best preserved squares in all of Europe, which you’ll encounter on a walk right through the arched town gates at the end of a lovely hike, and Slavonice, whose burgher houses are decorated with colorful sgraffiti.
-In beguiling Cesky Krumlov, a World Heritage Site with a dreamy pink-and-green castle towering above stately 15th century mansions, we’ll explore backstage at its perfectly intact Baroque theater before ending our journey in Prague.
+The nation’s medieval heritage is remarkably intact in places like Telc, which we’ll encounter when we walk through the arched town gates at the end of a lovely hike, and Slavonice, whose burgher houses are decorated with colorful sgraffiti.
+In beguiling Cesky Krumlov, a World Heritage Site whose castle towers above stately 15th century mansions, we’ll explore backstage at its perfectly intact Baroque theater before ending our journey in Prague.
 Our Trip Leaders are spirited Czech natives who share their country’s heritage, culture, and cuisine with great style.

 The Czech Republic is a beautiful country and the hikes that were selected were always scenic.
 Everything was very well organized and professionally handled by our guides and van driver—no glitches!

 Vienna, Austria / Moravia, Czech Republic / Palava

 We meet in Vienna, then hike across the border into the Czech Republic’s Moravian wine country.
 Grand castles dot the countryside of the Czech Republic and provide dramatic beginning and ending points for many of our hikes, including one through the Palava Highlands Nature Reserve, with its limestone outcrops and beech forests.